parthodas23/DSA-in-JavaScript/README.md

 # Data Structures and Algorithms in JavaScript

 A comprehensive collection of Data Structures and Algorithms implemented in JavaScript.
-This repository is designed to help you understand and practice essential concepts for coding interviews and real-world applications.
+This repository is designed to help me and you understand and practice essential concepts for coding interviews and real-world applications.

 ## 📚 Topics Covered